Religious aspects of Nazism: Rudolf Hess

-Thule Society and the origins of the Nazi Party
+The Thule Society and the origins of the Nazi Party

 The Thule Society, which is remotely connected to the origins of the Nazi Party, was one of the ariosophic groups of the late 1910s.
 Thule Gesellschaft had initially been the name of the Munich branch of the Germanenorden Walvater of the Holy Grail, a lodge-based organisation which was built up by Rudolf von Sebottendorff in 1917.
 For this task he had received about a hundred addresses of potential members in Bavaria from Hermann Pohl, and from 1918 he was also supported by Walter Nauhaus.
 According to an account by Sebottendorff, the Bavarian province of the Germanenorden Walvater had 200 members in spring 1918, which had risen to 1500 in autumn 1918, of these 250 in Munich.
 Five rooms, capable of accommodating 300 people, were leased from the fashionable Hotel Vierjahreszeiten ('Four Seasons') in Munich and decorated with the Thule emblem showing a dagger superimposed on a swastika.
 Since the lodge's ceremonial activities were accompanied by overtly right-wing meetings, the name Thule Gesellschaft was adopted to arouse less attention from socialists and pro-Republicans.

-Aryan race and lost lands
+The Aryan race and lost lands

 The Thule Society took its name from Thule, an alleged lost land.
 Sebottendorff identified Ultima Thule as Iceland.
 In the Armanism of Guido von List, to which Sebottendorff made distinct references, it was believed that the Aryan race originated on the apocryphal lost continent of Atlantis and took refuge in Thule/Iceland after Atlantis was deluged and sunk under the sea.
 Hyperborea was also mentioned by Guido von List, with direct references to the theosophic author William Scott-Elliot.

 In The Myth of the Twentieth Century, the most important Nazi book after Mein Kampf, Alfred Rosenberg referred to Atlantis as a lost land and an Aryan cultural center.
 Since Rosenberg had attended meetings of the Thule Society, he might have been familiar with the occult speculation about lost lands; however, according to Lutzhöft (1971), Rosenberg drew on the works of Herman Wirth.
 The attribution of the Urheimat of the Nordic race to a deluged land was very appealing at that time.